Therapeutic Radiology (TR), Diagnostic Radiology (DX), Nuclear Medicine (NM)

 We are seeking a highly motivated and creative post-doctoral training fellow who is focused on a career in research to join our team.
-The post-doctoral training fellow will contribute to the clinical implementation of intelligent MLC tracking on the first UK’s clinical MR-Linac as part of a larger program of work funded by CRUK, that will develop the next generation of 4D ultrasound imaging techniques to image and localise soft-tissues for the purpose of guiding advanced radiotherapy techniques, such as stereotactic body radiotherapy and adaptive radiotherapy.
-The successful candidate will work in an interdisciplinary team of medical physicists, computer scientists and clinicians in the Joint Department of Physics at the Institute of Cancer Research and the Royal Marsden NHS Foundation Trust and be part of a team of post-doctoral research fellows who will work on several different image guidance modalities for radiotherapy.
+The post-doctoral training fellow will contribute to the clinical implementation of intelligent MLC tracking on the first UK’s clinical MR-Linac as part of a larger program of work funded by a CRUK program grant.
+The successful candidate will work in an interdisciplinary team of medical physicists, computer scientists and clinicians in the Joint Department of Physics at the Institute of Cancer Research and the Royal Marsden NHS Foundation Trust and be part of a team of post-doctoral research fellows who will work on multiple aspects of online MR-guided radiotherapy.
 She/He will develop a framework for MLC tracking on the MR Linac which will integrated novel MR sequences, innovative motion modelling and ultra-fast online plan adaption with the aim to demonstrate the benefit of this cutting edge technology for patients in collaboration with the manufacture.

-Additional Salary Information: Dependent on previous postdoctoral experience £32,200 is a starting salary for pre-viva applicants.
-Salary range for applicants who completed PhD is £37,850 - £39,350 dependent on previous postdoctoral experience
+Additional Salary Information: Dependent on previous postdoctoral experience. £32,200 is a starting salary for pre-viva applicants.
+Salary range for applicants who completed PhD is £37,850 - £39,350

 About The Institute of Cancer Research